Grinter's Sunflower Farm - Lawrence, Kansas

 For the best photography, come on as sunny day in the first couple of hours after sunrise or before sunset.
 The peak time for the flowers changes each year.
 It usually is in late August or early September and the fields look their best for about two weeks.

-The 2017 sunflower seeds were planted on July 9 and the peak blooming in 2017 may be around Labor Day.
+The 2017 sunflower seeds were planted on July 9 and the peak blooming in 2017 imay be just before Labor Day.
 The flowers bloom about 2 weeks or less.
-Thousands of people visited the Grinter's Sunflower Farm and at the peak, it is recommended that you go in the daytime on a week day for the best experience.
+Thousands of people visit the sunflower farm and at the peak, it is recommended that you go in the daytime on a week day for the best experience.

 Be sure to respect the farm and the neighbors.
 Please do not go onto other property and carry out your trash.